Martiless/flawlesscooking/README.md

 * Header and footer as above.

 ### Responsiveness:
-All pages were checked using Google Dev tools to make sure they were desktop, tablet and mobile compatable.
+All pages were checked using Google Dev tools to make sure they were desktop, tablet and mobile compatible.

 ### Browsers:
 This site was tested to make sure it loaded correctly on